-I am a cognitive neuroscientist based at the University of Geneva, Switzerland.
-My mixed background in physics, neuroscience and psychology has enabled me to take an interdisciplinary perspective on emerging biomarkers and treatments for brain disorders.
+I am a cognitive neuroscientist at the University of Geneva, Switzerland.
+My background in physics, neuroscience and psychology has driven my interdisciplinary interest for treating brain disorders.

-During the course of my academic career I have been passionate about learning diverse methodologies which offer different windows on neuronal function and plasticity (e.g. EEG, TMS, fMRI and PET).
+During my academic career I have explored cognitive function and neuroplasticity using different windows on the brain (e.g. EEG, TMS, fMRI and PET).

-My enduring goal is to continue exploring neurofeedback at the intersection of engineering and neuropsychology in order to contribute towards a safer, non-pharmacological treatment in psychiatry and neurology and rehabilitation.
+My goal is to continue investigating neurofeedback at the intersection of engineering and neuropsychology in order to contribute towards a safer, non-pharmacological treatment in psychiatry and neurology and rehabilitation.

 2006 - 2010